 - several Petri dishes

 - white paper (taped to desk so animals in petri dish can be seen more easily)

 - sieves or screens

-- Note: This activity is a rich source of student questions about small arthropods.
+- Note: the next activity is a rich source of student questions about small arthropods.
 Be sure to record your students’ questions and add them to your running list.
-You’ll need that list for the students to propose large-scale studies in the upcoming lesson, Propose a NY Harbor Population Study.
+You’ll need that list for the students to propose large-scale studies in the upcoming lesson, Propose a NY Harbor population study.

-- Each group gets their same small tank with invertebrates and their supplies.
+- Each group gets their same small tank of invertebrates and their supplies.